bpolania/NEAR-Cosmos-SDK/README.md

 # Cosmos-on-NEAR

-A Cosmos-inspired application-layer runtime implemented as NEAR smart contracts written in Go with custom NEAR runtime bindings.
+A Cosmos-inspired application-layer runtime implemented as NEAR smart contracts using Rust and the official NEAR SDK.

 ## Overview